 picked this book up at the library without reading any reviews, I think I saw the title and thought it might

 be the book upon which the Tom Cruise movie was based.
-This book has nothing to do with that movie.
+This book has nothing to do with the Last Samurai movie.
 The book jacket sounds interesting,

 a genius child can make an interesting story.
 Unfortunately, this is book is a bloated failure.